 Summarize the experiment.

-Insert your spreadsheet table and discuss your results.
+Insert your spreadsheet and discuss your results.
 In the discussion you should answer the following questions.

 Are your values of λ close to those that you would expect for the wavelengths of the lines in the Balmer series?

-What are your calculated and your measure value of the Rydberg constant R and what is the percent difference?
+What are your calculated and your measure value of the Rydberg constant R in SI units (m-1) and what is the percent difference?

 Are you satisfied with the results of your measurements?
 If yes, explain why, if no, suggest what could be done differently,